browserengineering/book/book/animations.md

         return rect
 ```

-Our compositing algorithm is now pretty well optimized!
+Our compositing algorithm now creates way fewer layers!
 It does a good job of
 grouping together non-animating content to reduce the number of composited
 layers (which saves GPU memory), and doing as much work as possible in raster
 rather than draw (which makes composited animations faster).